Grow Youthful: How to Slow Your Aging and Enjoy Extraordinary Health

 So how do you get sufficient magnesium, when our soil, our food and our bodies are so deficient?

-The answer is through your skin.
+The answer is through your skin (topically).
 If you live near clean ocean water, a daily swim helps provide a little magnesium and a wonderful range of other minerals through your skin.
 Your body does take up nutrients through your skin - contrary to the old-fashioned out-of-date idea that your skin is an impervious barrier.
 I swim in the ocean several times each week, but even in my case this is not enough to get sufficient magnesium.
 West Australia where I live, is an ancient sand belt deficient in most minerals.
 The crops grown here contain virtually no magnesium, manganese, zinc, selenium and other essential minerals.
 Soils are also depleted in most other parts of the world.

 Magnesium oil - magnesium chloride